Hi, I’m Donna Marini

 I just launched a new business.
 My product is called Sunbands, and you can read about that on the next page.

 I hope everybody remembers that old saying, that you never appreciate what you have until it’s gone.
 Everything can change in an instant.
 So please appreciate the fact that you can jump out of bed, walk, run around, play, and do the simple things we all take for granted.
 Be kind to others.
 Be patient.
-And take a break from your problems and go help someone who needs it.
+Take a break from your problems and go help someone who needs it.
 Let’s all try to leave the world a better place than we found it.